spacetelescope/hstaxe/README.md

 see `setup.py` and `setup.cfg` for additional install dependencies.
 The most notable here are the GNU Science Library, cfitsio, and wcstools.

-There are some dependency packages, such as cfitsio which are only available through the Astroconda channel, in order to ease setup of a conda environment with specific depenedencies, use the `conda_environment.yml` file to create a working environment on your system.
-Make sure that your conda environment
+There are some dependency packages, such as cfitsio which are only available through the Astroconda channel.
+In order to ease setup of a conda environment with specific depenedencies, use the `conda_environment.yml` file to create a working environment on your system.
+Make sure that your conda environment.
+Packages from specific channels can be installed using the following syntax:

+`conda install wcstools --channel astroconda`

+If you want to add the astroconda channel to your default channels list:

+`conda config --add channels astroconda`

+Create an environment to run hstaxe:

+`conda create --name hstaxe-env --file conda_environment.yml`

 Examples